 Practicing meditation can increase blood flow to your insula, which is the part of the brain in charge of self-awareness and sensorimotor processing.
 More blood flow to the insula increases your sensory awareness, and can make you more aware of your self and your mind-body connection.
 Dr. Lavretsky explains that meditation has “direct neuroplastic effects in the brain across [one’s] lifespan, and [leads to] shifts in conscious awareness so people no longer pay attention to negative events, and view them as an opportunity for growth and learning.”
 While you meditate, Dr. Lavretsky recommends taking deep breaths and sighing slowly to release stress.

-To hear all of Dr. Helen Lavretsky’s talk at the Bold Summit, visit the Bold Explore page.
+To hear all of Dr. Helen Lavretsky’s talk, visit the Bold Explore page.